Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Aaron Deer

-I was hoping just to get some additional insight on the exceptional C&I growth that you had in the quarter, particularly in terms of if you can give us some scale around the average size of the loans that were put under in the quarter, as well as the types of borrowers that we’re taking down during the new financing?
+Li, I was hoping just to get some additional insight on the exceptional C&I growth that you had in the quarter, particularly in terms of if you can give some scale around the average size of the loans that were put under in the quarter, as well as the types of borrowers that were taken down to new financing?

 Li Yu